redmond2742/GTSS/documentation/index.md

 #### agency.txt

-agency.txt identifies the agnecy information associated with the traffic signals defined in the other GTSS files.
+agency.txt identifies the agency information associated with the traffic signals defined in the other GTSS files.
 Parameters include the agency ID, name, web address, timezone and email contact.
 <br>
 <br>